noynaert/vue3act311/notes/0010_Getting_Started.md

 You can use Vue to control just part of a page.
 Or it can be all of the screen.
 For example, could just do a chat app or a sidebar.

+## Vue Documentation

+Be sure you are using Version 3 for documentation and when using search!

+[https://v3.vuejs.org/](https://v3.vuejs.org/)  -- This links to the documentation and API.

 ## MVC Model View Controller